 Some researchers have likened vitamin K2 to a traffic cop that directs calcium to where it needs to go in the body—namely, the bones.
 Vitamin K2, just like vitamin D3, acts as a cofactor in keeping calcium and magnesium in the bones, where they belong.*

-If you have low levels of vitamin K2, you have an increased risk of heart disease, atherosclerosis, and osteoporosis.
+If you have low levels of vitamin K2, you have an increased risk of poor heart and bone health.
 When calcium leaches out of the bones, it doesn’t get eliminated in the urine.
-Instead, it often gets stuck in arterial cell walls, causing cardiovascular disease, renal disease, and even neurodegenerative disease.
+Instead, it often gets stuck in arterial cell walls, causing health complications.

 Vitamins K1 and K2 come from different sources.
 K1 is found in green leafy vegetables.
 That’s why, if you’re on blood thinners, your physician will tell you to avoid green leafy vegetables.
 K2 is found in egg yolks, dairy products, and organ meats.
 K2 induces osteoblasts, which are the body’s bone-building cells.
 It acts as more than just a cofactor.
 It activates the osteoblasts.*

 Vitamins interact with each other in the body.
 In this case, they determine whether calcium gets into the plaque instead or stays in the bones and the teeth, where it belongs.
 Without K2, calcium likes to go into the small little parts of the artery.
 K2 directs the calcium to go to the bones or the teeth and keeps it away from the heart, where it doesn’t belong and can do damage.